A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: SUBSTATION GRID EQUIPMENT IMPACTS

 \subsection{Circuit Breaker}

 Circuit breakers are essential grid equipment whose role is to protect the system and isolate disturbances or faults in the power grid.
-Circuit breakers are primary grid equipment that also carry power and will have internal device heat during heavy loading conditions on hot days.
-The insulating medium in circuit breakers change with the system voltage and has a role to play in reliable operation of a circuit breakers.
-High voltage circuit breakers usually have an insulating medium: SF6 gas, nitrogen, mix of these gases, vacuum circuit breakers are the common high and medium voltage circuit breakers.
-Medium and low voltage circuit breakers are usually air insulated circuit breakers.
-While reference \cite{powercast} highlights that extreme cold conditions will degrade the performance of SF6 circuit breakers, reference \cite{an2022study} concludes that extreme heat and temperature rise of SF6 has little impact on the SF6 gas performance and its application in SF6 insulated power equipment.
-There are other studies in literature that have studied some gas mixtures like SF6 - CO2 as insulating media in circuit breakers but do not discuss the performance under extreme temperatures \cite{wang2014fundamental}.
+Circuit breakers also carry power and have internal device heat during heavy loading conditions on hot days.
+The insulating medium in circuit breakers changes with the system voltage and has a role to play in reliable operation.
+High-voltage circuit breakers usually have an insulating medium: SF$_6$ gas, nitrogen, or a mix of these gases.
+Vacuum circuit breakers are common high- and medium-voltage circuit breakers.
+Medium- and low-voltage circuit breakers are usually air-insulated circuit breakers.
+While reference \cite{powercast} highlights that extreme cold conditions will degrade the performance of SF$_6$ circuit breakers, reference \cite{an2022study} concludes that extreme heat and temperature rise of SF$_6$ has little impact on the SF$_6$ gas performance and its application in SF$_6$ insulated power equipment.
+There are other studies in literature that have studied some gas mixtures like SF$_6$--CO$_2$ as insulating media in circuit breakers but do not discuss the performance under extreme temperatures \cite{wang2014fundamental}.